Jindalee, Oxley, Kenmore, Brisbane

 Everyone is different, which is why our professional acupuncturists will first assess each patient to determine the most beneficial placement of our needle treatment.
 The lower abdomen is one of the more common areas for needle placement but there are other important areas on the legs, hands, arms and feet that can aid in supporting fertility (Hullender Rubin et al., 2015; Lyttleton, 2013).

 This completely depends on the individual and how much time their body needs to adjust to both acupuncture treatment and IVF (Hullender Rubin et al., 2015).
 Once we have undertaken a complete analysis of a patient, we create a specific treatment plan that may require weekly visits.
 Generally the treatment frequency can range from 1-2 treatments per week.
-As symptoms improve the duration of time between session would be decreased to a as needed basis.

 The Clinic - Lang Acupuncture and Holistic Health